 In the morning I spent 5 minutes learning how to climb a rope.
 In fact, rope-climbing was among the obstacles I failed in Beijing.
 In the afternoon, I lead again the general training session always focusing on push-ups, squats, plank, and burpees.
 Once again, we finished with a 3 minutes burpees training.
 This has also been my last day of training.

 How to climb a rope?
 Watch here!

 13 November: REST.

 14 November: Xiamen Elite Super Spartan Race.

 That morning was cloudy but it wasn’t raining.
 It was also warm and not windy and the race was mostly on sand terrain.
 The race started at 9am but I arrived at 7:30am.
 However, I wasn’t able to collect my number and my chip before 8:30am so I only did a slow 10 mins warm-up run and some sprints.
-As expected, the race was fast from the beginning and I could only manage to follow the leading group for about 1500m when the monkey-bars and the multi-rig obstacles slowed me down significantly compared to my rivals.
-At about 5km I failed the twister (slippery monkey-bars) so I got the 30 burpees penalty, thus losing at least 2 minutes.
+As expected, the race was fast from the beginning and I could only manage to follow the leading group for about 1500m when the monkey bars and the multi-rig obstacles slowed me down significantly compared to my rivals.
+At about 5km I failed the twister (similar to rotating monkey bars) so I got the 30 burpees penalty, thus losing at least 2 minutes.
 Afterward, by mistake, I also failed the z-wall after having completed 90% of it, so I did other 30 burpees.
-Then, less than 1km to the finish line, as almost everyone did, I failed the spear-throw doing other 30 burpees for a total of 90.
+Then, less than 1km to the finish line, as almost everyone did, I failed the spear-throw doing 30 more burpees for a total of 90.
 At that very moment, it also started raining.
 Finally, I finished my race in 1h:06′:37″ arriving 14th among 70 participants.
 In total, this has been my third competitive Spartan Race and the first one among the Elites.

-Now, based on my personal experience, I will leave 10 useful tips to prepare an Elite Super Spartan Race.
+Now, based on my personal experience, I will leave 10 useful tips to prepare for an Elite Super Spartan Race.